The Evolution of Wayfair & Tax Reform

 Wayfair: Not Just for Retail.

 Think that the Wayfair decision is only for retailers?
-Think again, while it’s much clearer cut for retailers, they are far from the only ones impacted by Wayfair.
-Each state’s laws regarding what is and isn’t subject to sales tax differs.
+Think again; while it’s a much clearer cut for retailers, they are far from the only ones impacted by Wayfair.
+Each state’s laws regarding what is and isn’t subject to sales tax differ.
 Meaning that even if your product or service is exempt from sales tax in your home state, you may have an obligation to collect and remit sales tax in other states.
 Even if exempt, you may still have reporting requirements.

-Most states do allow sales tax exemptions for B2B (business to business) transactions.
-What’s becoming more apparent is that the burden of proof is on the seller, both to obtain evidence of buyer’s exemption from sales tax, and to report sales activity to the other states to rightly claim the exemption.
+Most states do allow sales tax exemptions for B2B (business-to-business) transactions.
+What’s becoming more apparent is that the burden of proof is on the seller to obtain evidence of the buyer’s exemption from sales tax and report sales activity to the other states to rightly claim the exemption.
 Because of this, filing requirement thresholds, for many states, are determined based on gross sales, not taxable sales.

-If the complexities of keeping up with state tax laws weren’t intricate enough, almost immediately following the Wayfair decision, state taxing authorities began to aggressively seek out businesses that owe money.
+If the complexities of keeping up with state tax laws weren’t intricate enough, almost immediately following the Wayfair decision, state taxing authorities began aggressively seeking out businesses that owed money.
 Nevertheless, there are ways you can be proactive and address these issues before they become compliance problems.
-We’ll be discussing those in detail on our upcoming webinar.

 Tax Cuts & Jobs Act

 It’s hard to believe, but tax reform is nearing its second anniversary, and as it does, clarity into its impact continues on several fronts.
-For example, the IRS recently issued final regulations on the 100% bonus depreciation provisions contained in reform.
-And, we learned many lessons from the first filing season completed under the recent tax reform.
-As more regulations are issued, we are certain to gain further insight into the true impact of tax reform and the best ways for a business to prepare and respond.
+For example, the IRS recently issued final regulations on the 100% bonus depreciation provisions contained in the reform.
+And we learned many lessons from the first filing season completed under the recent tax reform.
+As more regulations are issued, we can gain further insight into the true impact of tax reform and the best ways for a business to prepare and respond.